-(1) Ensure that Haiti does not become a hostile military base under Communist control threatening the security of the U.S. (e.g., Cuban missile crisis).

-(2) Prevent, to the extent politically feasible, Haiti from becoming a base or haven for subversion, anti-U.S. attitudes, extremism, and racism in the Caribbean.

-(3) Protect U.S. lives.

-(4) Alleviate conditions of misery and deprivation, out of humanitarian concern for the Haitian people.
+- (1) Ensure that Haiti does not become a hostile military base under Communist control threatening the security of the U.S. (e.g., Cuban missile crisis). - (2) Prevent, to the extent politically feasible, Haiti from becoming a base or haven for subversion, anti-U.S. attitudes, extremism, and racism in the Caribbean. - (3) Protect U.S. lives. - (4) Alleviate conditions of misery and deprivation, out of humanitarian concern for the Haitian people. - (5) Stimulate Inter-American and other multilateral interest and involvement in social, economic and other problems of Haiti. - (6) Protect, to the extent feasible, property and other interests of U.S. citizens. - (7) Encourage the establishment of more stable and progressive institutions.

-(5) Avoid supporting the Duvalier dictatorship.

-(6) Stimulate Inter-American and other multilateral interest and involvement in social, economic and other problems of Haiti (including emergency problems of public order and political transition that may arise when Duvalier leaves the scene).

-(7) Protect, to the extent feasible, property and other interests of U.S. citizens.

-(8) Encourage the establishment of more stable and progressive institutions in the post-Duvalier period.